Event Date: May 19, 2022

-The Mission Inn Foundation (MIF) is proud to honor Brian Jaramillo as the recipient of the 2020 Frank Miller Civic Achievement Award.
-The award ceremony and celebratory dinner will take place on Wednesday, September 9, 2020 at the Mission Inn Hotel & Spa's Grand Parisian Ballroom.
+The Mission Inn Foundation (MIF) is proud to honor Dell Roberts as the recipient of the 2022 Frank Miller Civic Achievement Award.
+The award ceremony and celebratory dinner will take place on Thursday, May 19th, 2022 at the Mission Inn Hotel & Spa.
 The event begins at 6:00 p.m.
 Seating is extremely limited, so please reserve your space early.

 This event will follow all state and local guidelines regarding safety and health during the COVID pandemic.